Misfits (TV series): Episodes

 The first series comprised six episodes, airing from 12 November to 17 December 2009 on E4.
 The second series started filming in May 2010 and aired on E4 from 11 November to 16 December 2010.
 This series had seven episodes, including a Christmas episode.

 An exclusive short film, "Vegas Baby!", premiered on E4's official website on 15 September 2011, focusing on Nathan's departure.
 The third series began airing on 30 October 2011 on E4.
-It introduced new character Rudy (Joe Gilgun) and was eight episodes long.
+It introduced a new character, Rudy (Joe Gilgun), and was eight episodes long.
 Unlike the first two series, Howard Overman did not write all the episodes, instead writing six of the eight with Jon Brown writing the other two.

 Series 4 began on 28 October 2012, introducing new characters Finn, Jess, Greg, Alex and Abbey.
 This series also saw the departures of Seth and Curtis.
-Like series 3, Howard Overman penned six episodes and Jon Brown wrote the remaining two.
+Like series 3, Howard Overman penned six episodes, and Jon Brown wrote the remaining two.
 Series 4 came to a close on 16 December 2012.